cmtonkinson/README/MANAGEMENT.md

 5. drive architecture, improvement, tech debt, “push the envelope”
 6. performance monitoring, deal, other engagement

-## Rules for Success
+## Words of Wisdom
+1. Camera on.
+You'd be surprised what a difference this makes.
+(No one can tell if you're unshowered, and no one cares about the chaos or mess behind you.)
-1. No questions too big, too small, too early, too awkward, but there are questions too late
+1. No question is too big, too small, too early, or too awkward, but a question **can** be too late.
-2. Own the work, be proactive, over-communicate – tell me what you need
+1. Own the work.
+Be proactive and over communicate.
-3. Prefer delegation of outcomes, not tasks
+1. Prefer delegation of outcomes, not tasks.
-4. Don’t wait for a formal meeting – speak up
+1. Don’t wait for a formal meeting invite to say what needs to be said.
-5. Take up space; you have more authority to act than you might think
+1. Take up space; you have more authority than you might think.
-6. Trust and verify
+1. Trust and verify.
+1. Catch people doing things _right_.
+1. Be a 360&deg; leader, I ~~don't always get things right~~ often get things wrong.